Tutorial: Creating a native module

 TypeScript module

-Now we can call our native modules from TypeScript.
+Now, call your native modules from TypeScript.

 src/index.ts